 Wondering if you can use Dial Soap on your new tattoo?
 Turns out, some of the Dial soaps are safe to use on tattoos!

-This post will walk you through which Dial soaps are okay to use on tattoos, and some of the possible risks of using it.
+This post will walk you through which Dial soaps are okay to use on tattoos and some of the possible risks of using them.
 I’ll also analyze the ingredients of Dial soap so you’ll get a good understanding of whether it’s good for you.

 What is Dial Soap?

 Dial soap is a type of bar soap that’s made by the brand Dial.
-It’s cheap and very common soap that you can find in pretty much any store, and people use it to clean themselves.
-In fact, it’s the second most used soap in the US!
+It’s a cheap and very common soap that you can find in pretty much any store, and people use it to clean themselves.
+It’s the second most used soap in the US!

 There are lots of different types of Dial soap, like Dial Gold and Dial Liquid Hand Soap, and some of them come in different scents.

-Some of the active ingredients (varies depending on product) are Triclosan and Benzalkonium chloride.
+Some of the active ingredients (vary depending on the product) are Triclosan and Benzalkonium chloride.
 These have antimicrobial properties and help kill bacteria on our skin.